-“Objective” and “References Provided Upon Request”
+“Objective” and “References Provided Upon Request” Should Be Avoided.

-Objective: To continue to provide services to improve the under-served communities of New York City, specifically those living with and are affected by [X, Y & X]
+Objective: To continue to provide services in order to enhance under-served areas of New York City, particularly those who suffer from and are affected by [X, Y & X].

 Here is an example below:

-- Every quarter, I provide the Vice President of Human Resources an Excel Spreadsheet specifying the number of hires within each department.[period]
+- Every quarter, I provide the Vice President of Human Resources with an Excel Spreadsheet specifying the number of hires within each department.[period]

 - Provide quarterly recruitment reports to the Vice President of Human Resources [no period]